1attila/MultiBot/README.md

 # MultiBot
-A discord bot for the MultiTech server with various utilities like embed editors, chat-bridge, applications, polls etc
+A discord bot written in python for the MultiTech server with various utilities like embed editors, chat-bridge, applications, polls etc